Procedures

 How the Eyes Age

-The skin around the eyes changes over time as the dermal structure begins to lose elasticity and take on a loose and sagging appearance.
+The skin around the eyes changes over time as the dermal structure loses elasticity and takes on a loose and sagging appearance.
 Eyelid skin is thinner than any other skin on the body, with relatively little subcutaneous fat underneath.
-While the limited fat allows for free movement of the lid in closing and blinking the eye, it also leads to eyelid skin that is more prone to stretching and sagging.
-The natural movement of the eyelids can also lead to some fine lines around the eyes, which serves to accentuate the aging process.
+While the limited fat allows for free movement of the lid in closing and blinking the eye, it also makes eyelid skin more prone to stretching and sagging.
+The natural movement of the eyelids can also lead to some fine lines around the eyes, accentuating the aging process.
+The natural passage of time is not the only factor that can affect the delicate tissue around the eyes.
+Other contributing forces include:

 • Genetics